-Wrongful Termination, Discrimination and Harassment Lawyers
+Wrongful, Discrimination and Harassment Termination Lawyers

 Employees with disabilities are protected by a complex combination of state, federal and local regulations, including the California Fair Employment and Housing Act (FEHA) and the federal Americans With Disabilities Act (ADA).

-These laws provide important rights to patients:
+These anti-discrimination laws provide important rights to employees:

 - The right to take medical leave under state and federal law — California law provides additional medical leave beyond the scope of the federal Family and Medical Leave Act (FMLA).